sid-who/fxHabit/README.md

 * Testing and debugging phase: review and polish layout - 04/17/2020 - complete
 ~~* Get notification Certificates setup - 04/19/2020~~ (deemed outside of scope)
 * Have Calendar, Friends List, and Add A Friend storyboard layouts created - 04/23/2020 - complete
-* Set up additional tables in the database and inject data from app - 04/27/2020
+* Set up additional tables in the database and inject data from app - 04/27/2020 - complete
-* Display data onto storyboards - 04/29/2020
+* Display data onto storyboards - 04/29/2020 - complete
 * Testing and debugging phase: review and polish layout - 05/01/2020

 ### [BONUS] Interactive Prototype